Robinpig/Note/docs/CS/Java/JDK/Concurrency/Thread.md

-### Example
+### Interactions of Waits, Notification, and Interruption
+> From JLS:
+>
+> If a thread is both notified and interrupted while waiting, it may either:
+> - return normally from wait, while still having a pending interrupt (in other words, a call to `Thread.interrupted` would return true)
+> - return from wait by throwing an `InterruptedException`
+> The thread may not reset its interrupt status and return normally from the call to `wait`.
+>

-Similarly, notifications cannot be lost due to interrupts.
-Assume that a set *s* of threads is in the wait set of an object *m*, and another thread performs a `notify` on *m*.
+> Similarly, **notifications cannot be lost due to interrupts**.
+> Assume that a set *s* of threads is in the wait set of an object *m*, and another thread performs a `notify` on *m*.
 Then either:
+>

-- at least one thread in *s* must return normally from `wait`, or
+> - at least one thread in *s* must return normally from `wait`, or
-- all of the threads in *s* must exit `wait` by throwing `InterruptedException`
+> - all of the threads in *s* must exit `wait` by throwing `InterruptedException`
+>

-**Note that if a thread is both interrupted and woken via `notify`, and that thread returns from `wait` by throwing an `InterruptedException`, then some other thread in the wait set must be notified.**
+> **Note that if a thread is both interrupted and woken via `notify`, and that thread returns from `wait` by throwing an `InterruptedException`, then some other thread in the wait set must be notified.**

-Such as two threads wait for lock, may thread1 be notifyed and interrupt and the other thread still waiting
+Such as two threads wait for lock, may thread1 be notified and `Thread.interrupted` return true while the other thread still waiting

 ```java
 synchronized (lock) {